ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/index.md

 author: CrystalOnScript
 ---

-Documentation is the starting point for developers learn how to build successful websites, stories, ads, and dynamic emails with AMP.
+Documentation is the starting point for developers to learn how to build successful websites, stories, ads, and dynamic emails with AMP.
 The core AMP content team is a small one, but our responsibility is big.
 We appreciate your help!
 Contributors can fix typos, correct out of date information, and write fresh content.
 Use this page to get started learning the ins and outs of becoming a content contributor.

 Thanks for your interest in contributing to the AMP Project, welcome to the team!